 In the past years, I also travelled on my own and ran photography tours/workshops to the Yellow Mountains, Guilin, Wuliangyuan, Shangri-La and Tibet region (where I was based for 7 years) , North coast of Spain, Scotland (where I lived for 6 years) and Iceland.

 During covid I no longer ran photography trips or even returned to these places, instead I moved to London in May 2020 and then built a career working with children in their early years.
 I absolutely love and adore children, their curiosity and openness to new experiences has taught me a lot in my own search and desire to thrive in a different way.
-Being away from the places I love, rarely using my camera, didn’t stop me from preparing myself to return, with the certainty of again using images to connect with myself and others.
+I find the job very fulfilling and aspire to do that for most of the year.